Man guilty of lesser charge in pedestrian’s death

 Ohio resident Charles W. Keller, 60, was killed Sept.
 26, 2015, walking across Highway 395 in the crosswalk between the Historian Inn and J.T.
 Basque Bar & Dining Room.

-A witness, who said she was following the white Ford Fusion Castillo-Quitero was driving, said she saw Keller enter the crosswalk.
+A witness, who was following Castillo-Quitero’s car, said she saw Keller enter the crosswalk and Castillo-Quitero hit him.

 Castillo-Quitero was fined $640 and ordered to complete traffic school by Justice of the Peace Tom Perkins.